nesi/training-environment/README.md

 generated password, e.g. the output of `openssl rand -hex 40`.
 Also change `keycloak_admin_password` and `ldap_admin_password`.

-You will also need the kube config from the CAPI cluster to so you can create k8s clusters, this should reside within `~/.kube/config`, if running as root then under `/root/.kube/config`
+You will also need the kube config from the CAPI cluster to so you can create k8s clusters, this should reside within `~/.kube/config`.
+Set the `TF_VAR_kube_config` environment variable to point to the location of your kube *config* file.

 ## Note about terraform workspaces